Learning to Simulate Tree-Branch Dynamics for Manipulation: Introduction

 Overall, our work lies within the broader objective of translating the success of manipulation schemes within structured environments, guided by simulation driven inverse inference \cite{chebotar2019closing}\cite{antonova2022bayesian}, out to the natural world.
 However, simulation of outdoor environment is beset by both epistemic (e.g., unaccounted factors, such as wind; model simplicity) and aleatoric (e.g., blurred vision due to limited lighting, noisy sensors) uncertainties.
-Therefore, optimisation models that capture point estimates of simulation parameters, from the frequentist paradigm, are not sufficient in place of an uncertainty aware Bayesian model.
-Although not the focus of this paper, we postulate that, on a temporal scale, each inferred posterior density can feed into the next iteration as a prior, leading to faster convergence over time and that the posteriors can generalise to different branches, trees and perhaps even across species.
+Therefore, optimisation models that capture point estimates of simulation parameters, from the frequentist paradigm, are not sufficient in place of an uncertainty aware Bayesian model, that we use.
+Although not the focus of this paper, we postulate that, on a temporal scale, each inferred posterior can feed into the next iteration as a prior, leading to faster convergence over time and that the posteriors can generalise to different branches, trees and perhaps even across species.

 Our experiments demonstrate that the learnt model can estimate deformation trajectories given the end-effector forces, quantify the model uncertainty, display robustness in presence of perturbations and can perform the inference in near real time.
-Overall, our contributions are summarised as below: \begin{enumerate} \item We propose to model the joint dynamics of deformable branches as mass-spring abstractions on a parallel non-differentiable simulator, obtain reference trajectories by actively probing real trees, and infer the spring parameters via a probabilistic inverse inference algorithm. \item We incorporate biologically motivated assumptions into the Bayesian inference workflow by formulating inequality constraints as differentiable and learnt joint prior distributions. \item We demonstrate the transfer of the learnt model from simulation to the real world with two different robot models operating on distinct physical trees, thereby additionally validating model independence from both arm kinematics and branch topology. \item Finally, we show that the learnt model and the predicted deformation trajectories are robust to noise perturbations from the sensors and variations in branch grasp locations where the manipulation forces are applied. \end{enumerate}
+Overall, our contributions are summarised as below: \begin{enumerate} \item We propose to model the dynamics of deformable branches as mass-spring abstractions on a parallel non-differentiable simulator, obtain reference trajectories by actively probing real trees, and infer the spring parameters via a probabilistic inverse inference algorithm. \item We incorporate biologically motivated assumptions into the Bayesian inference workflow by formulating inequality constraints as differentiable and learnt joint prior distributions. \item We demonstrate the real-to-sim transfer with two different real-world robots, operating on distinct physical trees, thereby additionally validating model independence from both arm kinematics and branch topology. \item Finally, we show that the learnt model and the predicted deformation trajectories are robust to noise perturbations from the sensors and variations in branch grasp locations where the manipulation forces are applied. \end{enumerate}